Veridise/veridise-docs/orca/user_guide/v/troubleshooting.md

 ## Specification and Invariant

-Either `spec` or `inv` has to be provided within the [V] specification, not both.
-Otherwise, OrCa will complain that the [V] specification is malformed according to the [V] grammar.
+Exactly one of the `spec` or the `inv` section must be present in each [V] specification.
+Users should create new `.spec` files for each specification, as [V] does not support multiple specifications in a single file.

 #### `inv` vs `spec` Section